hramovsky/Scripter/README.md

+if extension is not working:
-match extention to CSXS in registry add string value PlayerDebugMode = 1 Computer\HKEY_CURRENT_USER\SOFTWARE\Adobe\CSXS.8
+match extention to current AE CSXS in registry add string value PlayerDebugMode = 1 Computer\HKEY_CURRENT_USER\SOFTWARE\Adobe\CSXS.8